Why Video Lesson?

 without creating too big of a file.

-- Put your video on CD or DVD and send it together with the payment.
+- Put your video on CD or DVD and send it.
 This way the video is much higher quality and evaluation

 is more thorough.